lukasValentin/OBIA4RTM/README.md

 **IMPORTANT**	OBIA4RTM is currently just a first prototype and will continously updated.
 Therefore, **contributions** (see below) are welcomed!

+If you'd like to see how **`OBIA4RTM works in practice`** have a look at this [new repository](https://github.com/lukasValentin/OBIA4RTM-Agricultural-Example) that provides some insights into and results from an agricultural use case.

 About OBIA4RTM
 --------------